Advanced-Computer-Lab-2022/KIMOS/README.md

 returns a payment link

-### POST the registeration of the user to the course
+### POST the registration of the user to the course
 ```http
   POST /users/register
 ```